libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## Edns-Tcp-Keepalive Option {#keepalive}

-The edns-tcp-keepalive (OPTION-CODE 11 {{?RFC7828}}) Field-name is `KEEPALIVE` and its Field-value is the TIMEOUT in seconds displayed as decimal number with exactly one decimal digit and a dot as decimal separator.
+The edns-tcp-keepalive (OPTION-CODE 11 {{?RFC7828}}) Field-name is `KEEPALIVE` and its Field-value is the TIMEOUT in seconds displayed as Decadic number with exactly one Decadic digit and a dot as Decadic separator.

 ## Padding Option {#padding}

 The Padding (OPTION-CODE 12 {{?RFC7830}}) Field-name is `PADDING` and its Field-value is its OPTION-VALUE displayed as Base16.
-If the OPTION-VALUE consists only of zero-octets, it SHOULD be substituted with an alternative Field-value `[###]`, where `###` stands for OPTION-LENGTH as Decimal value.
+If the OPTION-VALUE consists only of zero-octets, it SHOULD be substituted with an alternative Field-value `[###]`, where `###` stands for OPTION-LENGTH as Decadic value.

 ## CHAIN Option